Table of Contents

 Last minute changes

-When the project is almost completed or close to completion and new requirements are provided before a tight deadline and there is no time, resources or budget to test and collect the implications of the adjustments.
-Here the main goal is to ship the product with the additional changes in hopes that everything works correctly.
+When the project is almost completed or close to completion and new requirements are provided before a tight deadline and there is no time, resources or budget to test and collect the implications of the adjustments to make the appropriate changes correctly.

 Types of technical debt